Catalog Description

 3. Use the scanner to import art and photographs into applications;

-5. Prepare file for color separations and spot colors; and
+5. Prepare file for color separations and spot colors or for digital reproduction;

-6. Produce camera-ready art for offset printing using current computer software.
+6. Produce print-ready art for offset or digital printing using current computer software.

 General Education Information